 The other downside, as noted previously, is that these platforms do not support SEO ranking on Google.
 It’s also worth mentioning that most of these sites offer free trials–which means they can take it down if you do not pay the monthly fee.
 Aside from that, you don’t fully own your website.

 The internet is going to keep changing.
-There’s no doubt about that.
-With the web continuously shifting, businesses will need web developers more than ever.
+With the web continuously shifting, businesses will need web developers more than ever to navigate new methods and technology.

-Ecommerce and online businesses will always require new websites, apps and platforms.
-It’s a known fact the internet isn’t going away anytime soon, and neither are web developers.
-They are an essential part of society, and we’ll always need them.
+E-commerce and online businesses will always require new websites, apps and platforms.
+People knowledgeable in how the online world works are an essential part of society, and we’ll always need them.